greninja/CNF-Gen/README.md

 # Overview of this repo:

-Hello, here I am trying to generate boolean functions by encoding the search for them as a SAT problem.
+Hello, here I am trying to generate boolean functions (CNF) by encoding the search for them as a SAT problem.
 I am currently using a synthesized ON-SET and OFF-SET dataset and Z3Py for generating satisfying assingments to the variables.

 ## Quick Installation steps for Z3Py: